 The physical card also got a makeover, with the card now being fully metal and looking very upscale.

 Our take?
-The $250 fee increase is unfortunate but the additional travel credit and Accor Plus membership helps to offset it—whether it does entirely depends on whether you’ll get use out of Accor Plus, as if you do, then you should hopefully be getting more value than before.
+The $250 fee increase was unfortunate but the additional travel credit and Accor Plus membership helps to offset it—whether it does entirely depends on whether you’ll get use out of Accor Plus, as if you do, then you should hopefully be getting more value than before.

 While the card is arguably the most premium account on the market in Australia and has a high annual fee, the number of benefits that come with it are substantial, so need some explanation on how to get the most from them.